SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 It only took three lines of code to create an HTTP server that is capable of serving static content using the Vert.x Toolkit and a few lines to add a rest endpoint.

 In next step of this scenario, we will discuss a bit a about configuration in Vert.x.

+## Before moving on

+Be sure to stop the service by clicking on the first Terminal window and typing 'CTRL-Z' to stop and send the running application to the background.
+Then at the command line, enter 'pkill -9 java' to stop the application.

 ## Setup environment specific configuration